Tips for travellers to Cambridge

 Bus gates are already in operation on four other roads in Cambridge city centre: on Station Road, Bridge Street, Emmanuel Road & Regent Street/St Andrews Street.
 Penalty charges for driving in bus lanes/gates are £60, discounted to £30 if paid within 14 days.

 Cambridge boasts quite a large number of car parks, but they tend to fill up quite fast especially at weekends.
 The Grand Arcade car park can be pricey if you leave your car there for more than 4 hours: Up to 4 hours will cost you about £12 most days, up to 5 hours will cost you about £23 most days (quite a jump).
 Queen Anne car park is much cheaper but a bit further away.
-I generally park on the Queens’ Road (also know as The backs) myself – Green markers on map below, as it is a flat fee, and you can also pay using the RingGo app from your phone and extend your parking session as needed and it can prove very practical – I would advise you to install the app on your phone and open an account before making the trip.
+I generally park on the Queens’ Road (also know as The backs) myself – Green markers on the map below, as it is a flat fee, and you can also pay using the RingGo app from your phone and extend your parking session as needed and it can prove very practical – I would advise you to install the app on your phone and open an account before making the trip.
 If you do not mind walking, you can even park further away for free and walk into the city centre, or cycle using an OFO bike.

-Cambridge has also got many Park&Ride car parks – Dark blue markers on map below, and it is worth checking them out before you set off.
-You can park there for free, then take a bus into the city centre, it is a great way to discover the city, without worrying about parking.
+Cambridge has also got many Park&Ride car parks – Dark blue markers on the map below, and it is worth checking them out before you set off.
+You can park there for free, then take a bus to the city centre, it is a great way to discover the city, without worrying about parking.
 Also, if you are staying at a hotel in town, many of them have got car parks, or let you park in one of the many car parks for cheaper than the going rate.

 Getting around Cambridge